dcelaj/exercise-game-builder/README.md

 The **main thread in app.py** calls the start_level function in levels.py to start a level (still on main thread, just executing a func in levels), passing a level number as an argument and giving some premade empty self variables for it to return to.

 The levels.py **start_level** function makes custom GUI Qt objects (declared in helper function) to start the basic level GUI while in the main thread.
 It also **makes the camera pose detection** thread.
-It then passes the references of these to the level_setup function.
+It then calls the **setup_level** function to make the needed objects.
 There will be a different level_setup function for each level; it is written by the level designer to create any more QObjects unique for their level while still in the main thread.

-The level_setup function finally **makes the level thread**; Keep in mind the camera thread was already created by start_level.
-The game logic thread is given access to the pointers for the camera/pose thread and all the created objects - it will be reading the calulations of the camera/pose thread and causing changes in main using the **event invoker** declared in helper.
+The start_level function finally **makes the level thread to run the level function**; The game logic thread is given access to the pointers for the camera/pose thread and all the created objects - it will be reading the calulations of the camera/pose thread and causing changes in main using the **event invoker** declared in helper.
 The event invoker allows calling object functions safely from outside the main thread (basically just adds the function call to the event queue for the main thread to execute).
 See [the code used](https://stackoverflow.com/questions/10991991/pyside-easier-way-of-updating-gui-from-another-thread) for more information.

 **The game logic thread runs the function corresponding to the level selected.
 Writing one of these functions is how one writes a level.**

 Finally with those two threads running in the background, **we turn our attention back to the main thread,** currently blocking the GUI as it's still completing the levels.py function call.
 The levels.py function **returns the new GUI objects and the pointers to the two running threads** back to the awaiting main class.
-The GUI resumes being responsive, allowing you to gracefully quit the threads and program.
+The GUI resumes being responsive with references to all objects and threads, allowing you to gracefully quit.

 When the level is quit, a signal is sent for all the threads to gracefully exit and the QObjects holding the level UI and signals are destroyed.